 Mark S. California”

-Factory-direct price: once you will have checked-out (without need to register) you will fill your country and see our total price with includes delivery to your front door, Paypal or CC fees, and one year warranty served in your country.
-If you pay by bank transfer you will get 4% discount as our bank doesn’t charge us any fees (use coupon code “bank”) and if you use the ultra-secure platform wise.com you will have 5% discount and you can pay by any credit card.
+Factory-direct price: once you will add the product to the cart, a new window will ask you to fill your country and will see our total price including delivery to your front door, and a two-year warranty served in your country.
+If you pay by bank transfer you will get a 5% discount as our bank doesn’t charge us any fees (use coupon code “bank”) and if you use the ultra-secure platform wise.com you will have 5% discount and you can pay by any credit card.
 Possible taxes in your country are at your charge.

 Please note that for safety reasons according to international air freight regulations, remote controllers are not supplied with batteries.
 Doge 5 remote uses AAA type batteries.
 Please plan to purchase them prior to the delivery.